The Chief Revenue Officer

 But like it or not, many IT vendors are becoming less inclined to pay what amounts to extra compensation to drive a deal through a channel partner.
 They are now moving to make the channel their only route to market by appointing a CRO that is responsible for both direct and indirect sales.
 This can obviously be a disruptive transition.
 But from the perspective of channel partners, it’s a change that has been a very long time coming.
 Arguing over who owns the customer is a waste of time for all concerned.
 Most of those arguments simply result in increased costs for the vendor; disgruntled channel partners; and a sub optimal experience for the customer.
 There are no winners when a vendor’s cost of sale starts to spin out of control.

 Of course, not every Chief Revenue Officer will be as channel savvy as they’d like to think.
 Many will have stronger backgrounds in direct sales than they do the channel.
 But with a little on-the-job training and forbearance on the part of the existing channel team, the CRO should be a positive addition to the team.
-Hopefully, channel teams will soon find themselves spending a lot less time explaining to their colleagues how the company once again did wrong by one of its channel partners because of the actions of a direct sales representative.
+Hopefully, channel teams will soon be spending a lot less time explaining to colleagues how the company once again did wrong by one of its channel partners because of the actions of a direct sales representative.

 In the meantime, the leadership of IT vendors yet to appoint a CRO might just want to ask themselves; “why not?“.
 A lot of the answers to that question may be more painful than anyone wants to admit.
 But as they always say down in my local gym, there can be no gain without pain.